bluedaze/Archibald/readme.md

 https://user-images.githubusercontent.com/35676690/150652650-5c2b606e-3f83-432c-b4bc-28c51e448029.mp4

 Sadly I lost access to this shortly after the person I was working with at the university was transferred to another department.
 He took it with him as the parts belonged to him so I was not able to continue with it.

+I was attempting a modular approach which became increasingly difficult as headers files made it very difficult to work with.

+I added a radio and a controller to the project.

+The receiver for the radio is here: https://github.com/bluedaze/Mortimer-Receiver The transceiver for the radio is here: https://github.com/bluedaze/Lennard-Dispatch The code for the controller is here: https://github.com/bluedaze/Roscoe-Input